puppetlabs/pcp-specifications/pcp/association.md

 Session Association
 ===

-Cthun clients must associate their session with a server before they can use its capabilities.
+PCP clients must associate their session with a server before they can use its capabilities.
 Session Association is the process of establishing a connection between a client and server and the server associating a client URI with that connection.